Shahid Afridi: Retirement

 In September 2016, the PCB announced that they wanted Afridi to retire.
 Afridi said it was unfair for them to announce their plans in the media, but then said that he wanted a farewell match, which didn't happen as a result of him cancelling a meeting regarding the issue with the PCB.
 In February 2017, he announced his retirement from T20Is and international cricket.
 In April 2018, Afridi briefly returned to international cricket after he was named in the Rest of the World XI squad for the Hurricane Relief T20 Challenge.
-He went on to captain the side, after Eoin Morgan had to withdraw due to injury.
+He went on to captain the team, after Eoin Morgan had to withdraw due to injury.
 After the match, Afridi stated that he would not be making a comeback to international cricket for Pakistan.

 Post-retirement

 Cricket administration

 On 24 December 2022, Afridi was named the interim chief selector of the Pakistani cricket team by the newly appointed PCB Chairman, Najam Sethi.
 His term lasted until the end of the New Zealand series with Pakistan drawing the Test series 0–0 and losing the ODI series 2–1.
 Sethi had offered him a longer term but Afridi refused due to his commitments to charity work and his foundation.